Gay prostitute Tinder McCartney thought he had it made in WWII Honolulu…until true love and an attack on Pearl Harbor turned his life upside down.

 A.J.
 Llewellyn believes that love is a song best sung out loud.

-Reviewed by Two Lips Reviews
+Reviewed by Blackraven Reviews

 Read more reviews